8 Root Vegetables That Are Full Of Good Carbs

 • Vitamin C: 58% of the DV

 Radishes are one of my favorites!
-Not only do their eye-catching white and pink colors brighten up a dish, its distinct spicy with a hint of sweetness add an interesting taste profile.
-For a root vegetable is so low in carb and calories, its fiber and vitamin C content is quite impressive.
+Not only do their eye-catching white and pink colors brighten up a dish, its distinctive spicy with a hint of sweetness makes for an interesting taste profile.
+For a root vegetable, it is low in carb (with a net carb of just 2 grams, one of the lowest carb indeed) and calories, its fiber and vitamin C content is quite impressive.
 The best way to enjoy radishes is to eat raw – simply slice or dice.

 One cup of radishes provides: